 Goodbye Chlorine Conditioner is a rich conditioner that adds moisture back into your hair.
 It has plenty of “slip” and will assist with combout for people who have difficult to manage hair.
 It will also reduce and remove chlorine that may have been left behind after shampooing.

-Anti-Chlorine Shampoo for Swimmers.
+Anti-Chlorine Shampoo for Swimmers

-Goodbye Chlorine Shampoo
+Chlorine Removal Shampoo